HendrikPN/gym/README.rst

 What's new
 ==========

+- 2019-01-25: Conversion to SciGym.

+    + Removed all openai/gym environments which require dependencies for ease of access.
+    + Renaming to scigym.

 - 2018-02-28: Release of a set of new robotics environments.
 - 2018-01-25: Made some aesthetic improvements and removed unmaintained parts of gym.
 This may seem like a downgrade in functionality, but it is actually a long-needed cleanup in preparation for some great new things that will be released in the next month.